 It is always intriguing to know that mankind has been on earth for millions and millions of years now.
 Our blue planet is also itself is around 4.54 billion years old.
 Having said that, some of its resources like coal, petroleum, and natural gas are formed after millions of years of a natural process, which is further extracted from the earth by mankind for our personal usage and application.
-In this blog, we will be talking and learning about Coal and Petroleum Class 8 Notes that will make you familiar with some of the natural resources that this blue planet consists of.
+In this blog, we will be talking and learning about Coal and Petroleum Class 8 Notes and important questions and answers related to the NCERT class 8 chapter.

 This Blog Includes: